Signbank/FinSL-signbank/README.md

     * Finnish Signbank is a fork of Dutch Signbank (https://github.com/Woseseltops/signbank).
     * Finnish version of Signbank is intended for research use at first, and perhaps later it will be opened to public use.
     * The source code is free to use and you can build your own version of Signbank on top of it.
-    * This version of Signbank is the first one to offer Django's translation engine feature, so it should be fairly easily to translate to different languages.
+    * This version of Signbank is the first one to offer Django's translation engine feature, so it should be fairly easy to translate to different languages.
     * Signbank is built on django-framework and it uses python 2.7.

 * **Version**